Carmen de Lavallade

-Carmen de Lavallade (born March 6, 1931) is an American actress, choreographer and dancer.
-For many years, she was associated with and married to Tony Award-winning actor, dancer, and director Geoffrey Holder.
+Carmen de Lavallade (March 6, 1931 – December 29, 2025) was an American actress, choreographer, and dancer.
+For many years, she was associated with and married to Tony Award–winning actor, dancer, and director Geoffrey Holder.
 In 2017, she received the Kennedy Center Honors award for lifetime achievement and contributions to American culture.

 Early life

 De Lavallade was born in Los Angeles, California, on March 6, 1931, to Creole parents from New Orleans, Louisiana.
 She was raised by her aunt, Adele, who owned one of the first African-American history bookshops on Central Avenue.
 De Lavallade's cousin, Janet Collins, was the first Creole/African descendant prima ballerina at the Metropolitan Opera.
 The family was Catholic.

-De Lavallade began studying ballet with Melissa Blake at the age of 16.
+She began studying ballet with Melissa Blake at the age of 16.
 After graduation from Thomas Jefferson High School in Los Angeles, she was awarded a scholarship to study dance with Lester Horton.